quicwg/base-drafts/draft-ietf-quic-transport.md

 time to congestion events.

 The algorithms in {{QUIC-RECOVERY}} are expected to be resilient to receivers that do not follow guidance offered above.
-However, an endpoint should only deviate from these requirements after careful consideration of the performance implications of a change, for connections made by the endpoint and for other users of the network.
+However, an implementation should only deviate from these requirements after careful consideration of the performance implications of a change, for connections made by the endpoint and for other users of the network.